xzhou110/xzhou110.github.io/_posts/2018-07-06-project-benson.md

 <ul>
 <li>Traffic around each station - analysis leveraging MTA traffic data</li>
-<li> How far each station is from surrounding top 20 high Tech firms in NY - analysis leveraging Google Maps API</li>
+<li> How far each station is from surrounding top High-Tech firms - analysis leveraging Google Maps API</li>
 <li>How far each station is from surrounding Starbucks - analysis leveraging Google Maps API </li>
-<li> Female relative percentage at each station- analysis leveraging US Census data</li>
+<li> Female percentage at each station- analysis leveraging US Census data</li>
 </ul>

-For each station, we assessed four aspects and assign a score on each aspect.
-Then we calculated weighted average of four scores to derive at final score of each station.
+For each MTA station, we assessed four aspects and assigned a score on each aspect.
+Then weighted average was calculated to derive at final score of each station.
 The final scores were used for ranking purpose.

 ### Results

-Stations were ranked based on the weighted average scores of above four factors.
+MTA stations were ranked based on the weighted average scores of above four factors.
 Top stations and optimal time windows were identified.

 ### Conclusion and Next Steps

-Recommended top stations and time windows to optimize the placement of street teams:
+Recommended top MTA stations and time windows to optimize the placement of street teams:
 <ul>
 <li>Time Square, E14th Street, Herald Square Stations were identified as top 3 stations</li>
 <li>Friday and Saturday 7 p.m.-9 p.m. were identified as best time windows to maximize results</li>